realworldocaml/book/book/error-handling/README.md

 This works well if you have backtraces enabled, but that isn't always the case.
 In fact, by default, OCaml has backtraces turned off, and even if you have them turned on at runtime, you can't get backtraces unless you have compiled with debugging symbols.
-Core reverses the default, so if you're linking in Core, you will have backtraces enabled by default.
+Base reverses the default, so if you're linking in Base, you will have backtraces enabled by default.

-Even using Core and compiling with debugging symbols, you can turn backtraces off by setting the `OCAMLRUNPARAM` environment variable to be empty:
+Even using Base and compiling with debugging symbols, you can turn backtraces off by setting the `OCAMLRUNPARAM` environment variable to be empty:

 ```sh dir=examples/blow_up